oakinh/Maze-Solver/README.md

 # Maze Solver #
-This is a Python project I made to put data structures and algorithm's to use.
+This is a Python project I made to put data structures and algorithms to use.

 It algorithmically creates a maze, and then solves it.
 It utilizes the Tkinter library for the graphics.